HomeMy WebLinkAbout2023-04-25 BZA MinutesThe Town of Danby

 are beyond the scope of his variance, will be along the 2nd road, and they plan on

-living in the ny house while they build the main house -both on the slab.
+living in the tiny house while they build the main house -both on the slab.
 When

-the main house is complete, they will live in it and the ny house will become a
+the main house is complete, they will live in it and the tiny house will become a

 studio/guest house.
 He would also like to build a wood working studio with a